neontribe/www/README.md

     Save your changes and the browser will update in real time!

-## 👷‍♀️ Maintenance
+## :wrench: Maintenance :construction:

 Please use `yarn` to manage the dependencies and scripts in this project.
-You shouldn't have to worry about which version you have, so long as it is better than 1.0.1 this system will take care of the details.
+You shouldn't have to worry about which version you have, so long as it is better than 1.0.1.
+This system will take care of the details.

 1. **Keeping your local copy up to date**

    It's a good idea check that your node version and dependencies are in sync.
-When you pull from a branch we suggest running these commands to be sure:
+When you pull from a branch, we suggest running these commands to be sure:

    ```sh
    nvm use